Malcolm Williams (Canadian football)

-Malcolm Williams (born May 23, 1993) is a former professional Canadian football wide receiver.
-He was undrafted in the 2015 CFL Draft, but was signed by the Toronto Argonauts as a free agent.
+Malcolm Williams (born May 23, 1993) is a Canadian former professional football wide receiver.
+He was undrafted in the 2015 CFL draft, but was signed by the Toronto Argonauts as a free agent.

-College and junior career
+Amateur career

 He first played basketball for the UBC Thunderbirds in 2011, before switching to the football and playing for the Langley Rams of the Canadian Junior Football League where he played from 2012 to 2014.
 He then enrolled at the University of Manitoba where he redshirted with the Manitoba Bisons for the 2015 season due to transfer rules.
 Rather than play for the Bisons in the 2016 season, he decided to sign a professional contract.

 Professional career

 Toronto Argonauts

 Williams signed as an undrafted free agent with the Toronto Argonauts on January 22, 2016, and spent the year on the Argonauts' practice roster.
 He re-signed on December 7, 2016, and made his CFL debut on July 24, 2017, against the Ottawa Redblacks where he had four receptions for 39 yards in an Argonauts victory.
 He played in 14 regular season games, starting nine, finishing with 14 receptions for 153 yards.
 Williams played in both post-season games that year and won his first Grey Cup championship following the Argonauts' victory in the 105th Grey Cup game.
 He played in 10 games in 2018, recording 13 receptions for 113 yards.
 He was released by the Argonauts on June 8, 2019, as part of final training camp cuts.